ssb1995/copyfilenamestocsv/README.md

 Default output file will be in C:\data\Filenames.csv

-parent.folder.path="C:\"
+parent.folder.path=C:\

 To run the app from command line,

-java -jar copyfilenamestoexcel.jar -Dparent.folder.path="C:\"
+java -jar copyfilenamestoexcel.jar -Dparent.folder.path=C:\